-Not every decision-making technique will be right for every context, and it may take some experimentation to decide on the right technique for the right situation.
-Here are four techniques that are helpful when deciding on a choice as a group:
+Not every decision-making technique will be right for every context, and it may take some experimentation to decide on the right strategy for the situation.
+Here are four group decision making techniques to help your team come to a consensus.

 1. Dot voting/multivoting

 Dot voting is a simple and effective way to make a decision as a group quickly.
 In dot voting, team members first contribute their ideas to be voted on.
 Then, participants vote on their preferred option using dot stickers.
 The option with the most votes wins.

 - This is an easy way to vote, and it’s difficult to dispute the results.

 - Options can be presented at once so team members can weigh each option.